Saw – The Ride: Closures

-On 11 March 2009, the ride was scheduled to be launched by a group of invited celebrities, including the director of Saw II, Saw III and Saw IV, Darren Lynn Bousman, who posted an account of his experience on his Facebook profile.
-The ride experienced a delay, a barrier shut-down, and a subsequent stop, blamed by park officials on a computer programming error.
-An ambulance was called when one woman suffered a panic attack.
+On 11 March 2009, the ride was scheduled to be officially launched with a group of invited celebrities, including Darren Lynn Bousman, director of Saw II, Saw III, and Saw IV, who later shared an account of his experience on Facebook.
+The ride encountered operational issues during the launch, including a delay, a barrier shutdown, and a subsequent stoppage, which park officials attributed to a computer programming error.
+An ambulance was called after a woman suffered a panic attack.

-On 5 June 2015, following a serious accident on The Smiler roller coaster at Alton Towers, which left several passengers in critical condition, Merlin Entertainment temporarily closed Saw along with two other roller coasters at Chessington World of Adventures.
-Safety protocols and procedures were reviewed during the closure.
-Saw eventually reopened the following month on 9 July 2015.
+On 5 June 2015, following a serious accident on The Smiler roller coaster at Alton Towers, which left several passengers in critical condition, Merlin Entertainments temporarily closed Saw, along with two other roller coasters at Chessington World of Adventures.
+During the closure, safety protocols and operational procedures were reviewed.
+Saw subsequently reopened on 9 July 2015.